-The College will consider reasonable and appropriate accommodation for the student to participate fully in the educational program.
+The College will consider appropriate accommodation for the student to participate fully in the educational program.
 The following standards and functional abilities are necessary for participation in the nursing program.

 - Critical Thinking: ability sufficient for clinical judgment.